john-kurkowski/tldextract/README.md

 ### Note About Caching

 Beware when first running the module, it updates its TLD list with a live HTTP request.
-This updated TLD set is cached indefinitely in `/path/to/tldextract/.tld_set`.
+This updated TLD set is usually cached indefinitely in ``$HOME/.cache/python-tldextract`.
+To control the cache's location, set TLDEXTRACT_CACHE environment variable or set the cache_dir path in TLDExtract initialization.

 (Arguably runtime bootstrapping like that shouldn't be the default behavior, like for production systems.
 But I want you to have the latest TLDs, especially when I haven't kept this code up to date.)

-To avoid this fetch or control the cache's location, use your own extract callable by setting TLDEXTRACT_CACHE environment variable or by setting the cache_dir path in TLDExtract initialization.

 ```python
 # extract callable that falls back to the included TLD snapshot, no live HTTP fetching